tfunck/brainbuilder/README.md

 **chunk** : id for the tissue chunk (aka slab)

-**sample** : integer sample number that indicates the order of the section within the data set
+**sample** : integer sample number that indicates the order of the section within the data set. the order is assumed to go from posterior to anterior, so the smallest sample should be at the back of the brain.

 **acquisition** : the kind of acquisition (e.g., autoradiography ligand or histological staining)